Welcome students! Hunter’s Heart is excited to offer scent detection classes, seminars and events at Kayenna Kennels, Calgary.

 - A buckle collar or tracking type harness MUST be worn during searches.
 (Ask us about available colors of Comfortflex sports harnesses.)

-- Long leash, approx. 6-15 feet.
-I use a 10 foot long biothane leash, but leather works too.
-(Note that nylon leashes will likely burn your hands.)
+- Long leash, approx. 8-15 feet.
+I use a 10 foot long biothane leash.
+Leather is also very good, but nylon leashes will likely burn your hands.

 - Dog poop bags for cleaning up